Paprotk/Sims3ConsolePlugin/README.md

 <a id="cheats"></a>
 ## Cheats
-You can also use in-game command console to run command-line functions. [explanation](#cheat-explanation)
+You can also use in-game command console to run command-line functions.
 * **`ConsoleWriteLine`**: Prints a message to the native console window.

 * **`ConsoleStartLogging <filename>`**: Starts logging all console output to a file.